Disability rights movement: United States

 In 1948, a watershed for the movement was the proof of the existence of physical and program barriers.
-The proof was provided as a specification for barrier free usable facilities for people with disabilities.
-The specifications provided the minimum requirements for barrier free physical and program access.
-An example of barriers are; providing only steps to enter buildings; lack of maintenance of walkways; locations not connected with public transit; lack of visual and hearing communications ends up segregating individuals with disabilities from independent, participation, and opportunities.
-The ANSI - Barrier Free Standard (phrase coined by Timothy Nugent, the lead investigator) called "ANSI A117.1, Making Buildings Accessible to and Usable by the Physically Handicapped", provides the indisputable proof that the barriers exist.
+The proof was provided as a specification for barrier-free usable facilities for people with disabilities.
+The specifications provided the minimum requirements for barrier-free physical and program access.
+An example of barriers is: providing only steps to enter buildings; lack of maintenance of walkways; locations not connected with public transit; lack of visual and hearing communications, which ends up segregating individuals with disabilities from independent participation, and opportunities.
+The ANSI Barrier Free Standard (phrase coined by Timothy Nugent, the lead investigator) called "ANSI A117.1, Making Buildings Accessible to and Usable by the Physically Handicapped", provides the indisputable proof that the barriers exist.
 The standard is the outcome of physical therapists, bio-mechanical engineers, and individuals with disabilities who developed and participated in over 40 years of research.
 The standard provides the criteria for modifying programs and the physical site to provide independence.
-The standard has been emulated globally since its introduction in Europe, Asia, Japan, Australia, and Canada, in the early 1960s.
+The standard has been emulated globally since its introduction in Europe, Asia, Japan, Australia, and Canada in the early 1960s.

 One of the most important developments of the disability rights movement was the growth of the independent living movement, which emerged in California in the 1960s through the efforts of Edward Roberts and other wheelchair-using individuals.
-This movement, a subset of the disability rights movement, postulates that people with disabilities are the best experts on their needs, and therefore they must take the initiative, individually and collectively, in designing and promoting better solutions and must organize themselves for political power.
-Besides de-professionalization and self-representation, the independent living movement's ideology comprises de-medicalization of disability, de-institutionalization and cross-disability (i.e. inclusion in the independent living movement regardless of diagnoses).
+This movement, a subset of the disability rights movement, postulates that people with disabilities are the best experts on their needs, and therefore, they must take the initiative, individually and collectively, in designing and promoting better solutions and must organize themselves for political power.
+Besides de-professionalization and self-representation, the independent living movement's ideology comprises de-medicalization of disability, de-institutionalization, and cross-disability (i.e., inclusion in the independent living movement regardless of diagnoses).
 Similarly, the Architectural Barriers Act was passed in 1968, mandating that federally constructed buildings and facilities be accessible to people with physical disabilities.
-This act is generally considered to be the first ever-federal disability rights legislation.
+This act is generally considered to be the first-ever federal disability rights legislation.
 Unfortunately for those with cognitive disabilities, their disability made it more difficult to be the best expert of their own needs, hindering their ability to self-advocate as their wheelchair-using counterparts could.
 Self-representation was much more difficult for those who could not articulate their thoughts, leading to their dependence on others to carry on the movement.